-On a recent trip to meet my co-workers in Israel, software developers who I had known for 6 months at this point, one of them hit me with a funny surprise.
-Right after we met in person, and said our first “hello’s”, he said to me, “You’re an ‘evangelist,’ so you preach on the weekends?”
-Not only am I not a weekend preacher, but also I’m not even religious.
-I am, however, a technology evangelist.
+On a recent trip to meet my co-workers in Israel, a software developer I had known for six months hit me with a funny surprise.
+Right after we met in person and said our first “hellos”, he said to me, “You’re an ‘evangelist,’ so you preach on the weekends?”
+Not only am I not a weekend preacher, but I’m not even religious.
+I am, however, a tech evangelist.

-I started laughing for several minutes until I realized that I probably needed to explain what technology evangelism is.
-And perhaps not only for him, but for the broader audience as well.
-This individual after all was in high-tech, the very place where Tech Evangelist live.
-Who else is totally unaware of the role?
-A role that is necessary for all ISVs in the tech space, but one that is hard to hire and explain.
-That trip was eight months ago, and now I think my response is better refined.
-Here is my explanation on what a technology evangelist is.
+I started laughing for several minutes until I realized that I probably needed to explain tech evangelism.
+Perhaps not only for him, but for the broader audience as well.
+This individual, after all, was in high-tech – the very place where tech evangelists live.
+Although it is a role that is necessary for all ISVs in the tech space, it is a difficult position to hire for and explain.

-That awkward moment in Israel was not unique.
-However most of the time I’m explaining my role to non-techies.
-I actually find that based on the title alone, “Tech Evangelist” has a bit of a negative twist it.
-Someone who will chase you down and shove product down your throat.
-However the intention of the role is to be less high-pressure marketing and sales, and more educating and friendly.
+That awkward moment in Israel is not unique.
+However, most of the time I’m explaining my role to non-techies.
+I actually find that based on the title alone, “tech evangelist” has a bit of a negative twist, like someone who will chase you down and shove product down your throat.
+The intention of the role is to be less high-pressure marketing and sales and more educating and friendly.

 For those of you who are hearing of the role for the first time, let me give you the “elevator pitch.”
-Developers and IT are very good at researching and validating product on their own.
-They sometimes pride themselves in undermining marketing messages, and putting sales in their place.
+Developers and IT professionals are very good at researching and validating product on their own.
+They sometimes pride themselves in undermining marketing messages and putting sales in its place.
 Thus in high-tech, credibility and goodwill with a market are as important as sales and marketing activities.
-But in order to do this you can’t be a marketer or sales person, you need to be both, and ultimately a peer.
-Someone who has lived the life of IT or developers and can speak the same language.
-This is an evangelist.
+But, in order to do this, you can’t be a marketer or salesperson; you need to be both and ultimately a peer.
+Someone who has lived the life of an IT professional or developer and can speak the same language is an evangelist.

 But the details of the role get complex fast.

-From what I can tell, it was actually Microsoft that was responsible for its introduction about six years ago.
-There was a huge up-tick in the title with startups, and mid-sized ISVs who sell Business to Developer (B2D).
+From what I can tell, it was actually Microsoft that was responsible for its introduction about eight years ago.
+There was a huge up-tick in the title with startups and mid-sized ISVs who sell Business to Developer (B2D).

 They Are Not All the Same

-1.)
-The Sales Engineer Called Evangelist: This is basically what Microsoft did.
+This is basically what Microsoft did.
 They transitioned their field of enterprise sales to technical sales force.
-They were titled technical sales specialists (TSP), and were a combination of technical people, like a sales engineer, with good sales and business acumen.
-In the last four years you have seen a slow transition from the TSP to the Evangelist.
-And the outcome is individuals who do SE and Technical Sales work, but called an evangelist.
+They were titled technical sales specialists (TSP) and were a combination of technical people, like a sales engineer, with good sales and business acumen.
+In the last six years, there has been a slow transition from TSP to evangelist.
+The outcome is individuals who do SE and technical sales work but are called an evangelist.

-2.)
-The Movie Star: This is a less technical person and more of a promoter.
-They know the entire lingo, but probably have not been IT or Coders themselves.
-To the extreme, several of the evangelists I know are actually former event promoters who had an interest in tech, and this is the role they found.
-These individuals can spend a quarter of a million a year in traveling and spend all of their time blogging, and speaking at events.
+This is less of a technical person and more of a promoter.
+They know the entire lingo, but probably have not been IT specialists or coders themselves.
+To the extreme, several of the evangelists I know are actually former event promoters who had an interest in tech, and they found this role.
+These individuals can spend a quarter of a million a year in traveling and spend all of their time blogging and speaking at events.
 They can obtain an amazing following, but their lack of hands-on experience eventually becomes obvious and sometimes a problem.
 I think this flavor is on the decline.

-4.)
-The Paid to Represent Practitioner: This is a person that is not a full-time evangelist even if their title says otherwise.
-They usually are part-time system integrators, or hands down IT or coders, who get paid by an ISV to represent them with the other 50% of their time.
+This is a person that is not a full-time evangelist even if their title says otherwise.
+They usually are part-time system integrators or hands down IT specialists or coders who get paid by an ISV to represent them the other 50% of their time.
 They are the most true and credible but sometimes not the best at conveying messages.
 Organizations who deploy this strategy usually have many evangelists instead of one or two.

 Building Goodwill and Being Earnest

-However, the essence of all of them is the same.
-We are all about being honest about the technologies we represent, helping end-users solve real world problems, and making sure the world at large knows what’s possible.
+The essence of all tech evangelists is the same.
+We are all about being honest about the technologies we represent, helping end-users solve real-world problems, and making sure the world at large knows what’s possible.

-This is where the “Evangelist” title is not always the best because it seems more sales than it actually is.
-There are some organizations that use “Voice of Customer” or “Developer Advocate,” instead but this is less common.
+This is where the “evangelist” title is not always the best, because it seems more sales-driven than it actually is.
+There are some organizations that use “voice of customer” or “developer advocate” instead, but this is less common.
 It is absolutely critical that evangelists build credibility and speak honestly about the good and the bad around a particular technology.
 They should also be an unbiased thought leader in some specific movement.
-For example, I have attached myself to the DevOps, SharePoint, and ECM over my tenure as an Evangelist.
+For example, I have attached myself to DevOps, SharePoint, and ECM over my tenure as an evangelist.

 Helping the Organization Understand What They Are

-The 2nd and 3rd flavors of evangelists has one other important role.
-They have the role of internally educating the company they represent.
+The 2nd and 3rd flavors of evangelists have one other important role.
+They assume the role of internally educating the company they represent.
 Oftentimes, even in technical companies, the marketing team is far removed from engineering.
-The tech evangelist plays an important technical marketing role that can help the marketing adequately and accurately represent technical messages without bugging their engineering team.
-Or even when there is a need to communicate with engineers, be able to represent marketing in a better way.
+The tech evangelist plays an important technical marketing role that can help marketing adequately and accurately represent technical messages without bugging their engineering team.
+Or, even when there is a need to communicate with engineers, tech evangelists are able to represent marketing in a better way.

 As you can see, it’s somewhat of a cross-functional role.
 I’ve been in organizations where I reported to product and other times to marketing.
-In either case it did not significantly change what I did, because even under marketing it is the evangelist that should know the market better than anyone in the organization and be able to share those details with the marketing, product and engineering teams.
+In either case, it did not significantly change what I did.
+Even as a member of marketing, it is the evangelist who should know the market better than anyone in the organization and be able to share those details with the marketing, product, and engineering teams.

-Because of this subjectivity in the role, it also makes it hard to measure.
+Because of subjectivity, hiring an evangelist proves difficult.
+Their performance is equally hard to measure.
 Even when I coach organizations on building an evangelism strategy, we spend more time talking about compensation and measurement than strategy.

 A product manager is measured by releases and product success, a demand-generation person is measured by leads at the top of the funnel, a product marketer is measured by assets, and a sales engineer by demos.
-All of these measurements would also work for a tech evangelist, but often work against their real objectives of awareness and thought leadership.
-It is a challenging task, and one that no organization should take lightly.
+All of these measurements would also work for a tech evangelist but often contradict their real objectives of awareness and thought leadership.
+It’s a challenging task, and one that no organization should take lightly.
 I’ve seen evangelists quickly turn into product marketers and deviate from the goal for which they were hired.
-Here are some tips in structuring the evangelism role:
+Here are some tips in measuring evangelist performance:

-1.)
-Metrics are good but hard to apply to evangelism.
-For example, a speaking event will probably increase hits to the site but what portion of the hits are for that event?
+- Metrics are good but hard to apply to evangelism.
+For example, a speaking event will probably increase hits to the site, but what portion of the hits are a result of that event?
 The metrics I would consider are:

-Metrics from modern tools like Folloze, and HubSpot
+- Metrics from modern tools like Folloze or HubSpot

-2.)
-MBOs are ok but can be dangerous.
-The tendency, especially for small companies, is to, at the end of a quarter, get all front-of-the-house staff efforts on deal closing.
+- MBOs are okay but can be dangerous.
+The tendency, especially for small companies, is to get all front-of-the-house staff efforts on deal closing at the end of the quarter.
 When you do this, the evangelist inevitably gets rolled in and it is very disruptive.
-When his/her MBO is tied to this number, they are motivated not to evangelize but to put out fires.
+When their MBO is tied to this number, they are motivated not to evangelize but to put out fires.

-3.)
-Give them autonomy.
-Without autonomy an evangelist can’t do one of the very important things: to follow ever-changing trends and jump on them fast.
-When they get a whiff of something interesting, they need to respond and be a part of it.
+- Give them autonomy.
+Without autonomy, an evangelist can’t do one of their most important tasks: to follow ever-changing trends and jump on them fast.
+When they get a whiff of something interesting, they need to respond and be part of it.
 Red tape makes this impossible, and for the evangelist at heart, it is a sure path to a quick burnout.
-If they are not able to work without structure, and self-manage, they are not a good hire.
+If they are not able to work without structure and self-manage, they are not a good hire.

-4.)
-An Evangelist is part personality type.
-Except for the 4th class of evangelist.
-This type of individual fits into a particular “Myers Brigg” type.
+- An evangelist is part personality type, except for the 4th class of evangelist.
+This type of individual fits into a particular “Myers-Briggs” type.
 They are extroverted and tend to be a bit entrepreneurial.
-Many organizations are frightened of this, and that is fair, but at the same time it is what makes them great at what they do.
+Many organizations are frightened of this; that is fair, but at the same time it is what makes them great at what they do.

-5.)
-The other thing an evangelist MUST HAVE is love for the product or category of products he or she represents.
-How can you honestly represent a class of technology if you yourself do not find it useful?
+- The other thing an evangelist MUST HAVE is love for the product or category of products they represent.
+How can you honestly represent a class of technology if you don’t find it useful?
 The best evangelist is a current or previous user.
 A unique idea is to find system integrators that are current customers, if you have them, and use that as your recruiting pool.

-6.)
-They represent two brands.
-An evangelist must have a personal brand, along with any brand they represent.
+- They represent two brands.
+An evangelist must have a personal brand along with any brand they represent.
 They need to be allowed to nurture their personal brand, which I promise will help the commercial one.
-Because an evangelist with a strong following can do nothing but be out there, and generate a lot of interest.
+An evangelist with a strong following can do nothing but be out there and generate a lot of interest.

 They Are Not Just Figureheads

 It’s not easy to hire a good evangelist.
-However I believe that every ISV selling to developers or IT benefits immensely from it.
+However, every ISV selling to developers or IT can benefit immensely from it.
 There are unique ways to find this individual, and it certainly is not by posting a rec and building a job description.
-Some may think that a great evangelist will find you.
+Some speculate that a great evangelist will find you.